 Based on the foregoing, PIND seeks to engage an Intern to support the IPDU.
 The Intern will provide the needed additional human resources in order to improve the quality of IPDU deliverables

 Purpose of the Assignment

-The intern would assist the Research Coordinator to provide technical support to organisations on how to use the Peace Map and Early Warning/Early Response infrastructure, and to regularly register Peace Agents on the P4P Peace Map.
+The intern would assist the Research Coordinator to provide technical support to organizations on how to use the Peace Map and Early Warning/Early Response infrastructure and to regularly register Peace Agents on the P4P Peace Map.
 The intern will also provide support for coding and formatting of over 400 incident reports every month, forwarding of conflict early warning reports to Prevent Committees for early response, and weekly correspondence with P4P Peace Monitors and Prevent Committees.